rafaelrochasilva/testing_in_elixir_talk/testing_in_an_elixir_world.md

 ---

-# How can I test GenServer?
+# How can I test a GenServer?

 ---

-## Be careful to *not test* your servers through the *callbacks* <br> other wise you are going to test the GenServer implementation.
+## Be careful to *not test* your servers through the *callbacks* <br> otherwise you are going to test the GenServer implementation.

 ---